Fortes chaleurs, canicule

 Changement climatique et canicules.
 Effet sur la mortalité de 1970 à nos jours

-The use of emergency care for the iCanicule indicator is observed throughout the summer, including outside periods of yellow, orange, or red heat wave alerts: thus, in recent years, up to 85% of emergency room visits and up to 80% of SOS Médecins consultations occurred outside alert periods.
-However, peaks in emergency care use for iCanicule are observed during periods when a large portion of the population is subject to a heat wave alert.
+The use of emergency care for the iCanicule indicator is observed throughout the summer, including outside of yellow, orange, or red heatwave alert periods: thus, in recent years, up to 85% of emergency room visits and up to 80% of SOS-médecins consultations occurred outside of heat wave alert periods.
+However, peaks in emergency care use for iCanicule are observed during periods when a large portion of the population is affected by a heat wave alert.

 Reports from Previous Years